 We work on some of the biggest threats facing our ocean, especially those at the ocean-climate nexus.

-The most dangerous threat to our global ocean comes from the excess of CO2 and other greenhouse gas pollution that is disrupting the planet.
-In the ocean, this disruption manifests in three interconnected drivers of dangerous change: super-heating, deoxygenation, and acidification.
+The most dangerous threat to our global ocean is the excess of CO2 and other greenhouse gas pollution.
+This disruption manifests in three interconnected drivers of change: super-heating, deoxygenation, and acidification.
 Together, these pose an existential threat to our ocean and all life that depends on it.
 Reversing climate disruption is the only durable path to reversing the ocean crisis.
 In order to do that, we must stop increasing and ultimately begin decreasing levels of CO2 in the atmosphere and the upper layer of the ocean.
 Ocean Visions is leading cutting-edge research and development efforts around methods to remove CO2 from the air and sea using technologies that build upon existing biological and geological processes in the ocean.
 Learn more about ocean-based carbon dioxide removal in this factsheet.

 Sea level rise, flooding, deposition, and erosion represent major threats to coastal communities and society along the world-ocean coastlines where the effects of climate change are increasing the frequency and amplitude of hurricanes, coastal storm surges, extreme rainfall, river discharge, and tidal- related flooding.
 It is critical and urgent that we develop the fundamental knowledge and tools to design optimal and equitable adaptive coastal resilience strategies against the threats of climate change that integrate innovations from science, technology, and governance.